rplaurindo/ng-for-validations-note-project/projects/ng4-validations-note/README.md

 ## Requirements

 >- @angular/common, @angular/core and @angular/forms 5 or higher;
->- rxjs 5Angular 6 or higher
+>- rxjs 5Angular 6 or higher.

 ## Installing